The Score (band): 2017–2018: Atlas

-In 2018, the band opened for Echosmith to support their Inside A Dream tour.
-In the fall of 2018, they were scheduled to return in their Revolution Tour with special guests The Orphan The Poet and Birthday.
+In 2018, the band opened for Echosmith to support their "Inside a Dream Tour".
+In the fall of 2018, they were scheduled to return in their "Revolution Tour" with special guest The Orphan, The Poet.

-In mid 2018 The Score released a single titled "Glory".
+In 2018, the Score released a single titled "Glory".
 They released the single, "Stronger", on September 7, 2018.
-According to their Twitter account, the song signifies a new era for the band.
-The official music video for the song, directed by Jason Lester, was released on YouTube on October 4, 2018, and it was followed soon after by the release of another single, "The Fear".
+According to their Twitter account, the song signified a new era for the band.
+The official music video for the song, directed by Jason Lester, was released on YouTube on October 4, 2018, and it was followed soon after by the release of a single, "The Fear".

-2019–2021: Carry On
+2019–2021: Pressure, Stay, and Carry On

 On January 29, 2019, The Score announced that an EP titled Pressure would be released on February 1, 2019.
-Included the song: "Dreamin'" featuring American rapper, blackbear.
-It also included the previously released singles, "Glory", "Stronger" and "The Fear".
-Other new releases were, "Born For This" and "Under The Pressure".
+It included the song "Dreamin'", featuring the American rapper blackbear.
+It also included the previously released singles "Glory", "Stronger", and "The Fear".
+Other new releases were "Born for This" and "Under the Pressure".

-On May 24, 2019, The Score released a new single titled "Stay".
-On August 1, 2019, The Score announced their new EP, also titled Stay, which was released on August 9.
+On May 24, 2019, the Score released a new single titled "Stay".
+On August 1, 2019, the Score announced their new EP, also titled Stay, which was released on August 9.
 It includes six songs, including the title track.
-On December 13, 2019, the band released "Bulletproof" featuring Xylø, for the end credits of the Netflix film 6 Underground.
+On December 13, 2019, the band released "Bulletproof" featuring Xylø, and was included at the end credits of the Netflix film 6 Underground.
 Since the start of the 2019–20 football season, Norwich City F.C. have used the single "Stronger" in their video package before all of the team's home matches at Carrow Road in the Premier League.

 On April 22, 2020, the band released a new single titled "Best Part", on April 24.
 On June 19, 2020, the band released a new song titled "The Champion".

-On July 20, 2020, the band revealed the lyrics for their upcoming song titled "All of Me" featuring a surprise feature by Blink 182's drummer, Travis Barker, as well as promising a signed lyric sheet to the first five to guess the feature.
+On July 20, the band revealed the lyrics for their upcoming song titled "All of Me" featuring a surprise feature by Blink-182 drummer, Travis Barker, as well as promising a signed lyric sheet to the first five to guess the feature.
 The song was released on July 24.
 Some days later, on July 31, the band announced their second studio album Carry On, scheduled for a release on August 28, 2020.

-On August 28, 2020, the band released Carry On and debuted their new merchandise.